21centuryweather/RNS_Sydney_1km/README.md

 # RNS_SY_1km

 This project documents various simulations over Sydney (down to 1km) using the ACCESS-NRI Regional Nesting Suite with pre-alpha OSTIA (varying sea surface temperature) capability.
+This OSTIA pre-alpha release is NOT CURRENTLY SUPPORTED by NRI, as it is being developed/tested.
+For more information contact Chermelle Engel.

 Most of the codebase is stored in [MOSRS](https://code.metoffice.gov.uk).
 Plotting functions and some pre-processing stored here.